NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

   - `comment`, a user friendly description.
 - The vulnerability resource **must** at minimum contain 1 page.
 - The pages within the vulnerability resource **must** be exclusive.

+One idea for data partitioning is:
 - The vulnerability resource may 2 pages.
   - One page, `base`, represents the data up to a certain point in time.
-This page **must** be updated periodically, based on a trigger.
   - The second page, `update`, represents the data from the last update of `base`, to present.
-This page **should** be updated with new data.
   - Periodically, for example once a month, the data from `update` **should** be migrated to `base`.
   - If an entry needs to be removed from `base`, `base` should be updated.
-- Other partioning strategies are workable as well, as long as only 2 pages are receiving all the new data.
+- Other partitioning strategies are workable as well.
+It is up to the server implementation to be considerate to customers with low bandwidth or metered download allowances.

 This would allow for the client to do the following: